-- Seek out books, articles, documentaries or podcasts to learn about the history of discrimination, systemic oppression and racialized history of our country.
+- Seek out books, articles, documentaries or podcasts to learn about the history of discrimination, systemic oppression and racial oppression in our country.
 This list of anti-racism resources compiled by the University Libraries is a great place to start.

-- Expand your media intake (entertainment, news sources, social media, etc.) to include a variety of voices.
+- Vary your media intake (entertainment, news sources, social media, etc.) to include a range of voices and perspectives.

 - Get involved with things like activism and social justice student groups, the Multicultural Greek Council or the Center for Inclusion and Social Change.

 - Stay informed with what’s happening in your community.

 Make an effort to be inclusive in your daily life—be mindful of the language you use and the content you share on social media.
 As you learn more, reflect on and acknowledge the advantages and biases you may have.
 Confronting our own biases is often challenging and uncomfortable, and also necessary if we want to help create change.